-Here’s how lucky I am: even on the rare occasion that I actually feel low, I still get to be grateful, which in turn makes low not-so-low.
-Because a lot of my students are seeking a strange uniform sort of happiness they tend to feel relieved when they learn that I’m more like them than they might imagine.
-So me feeling bad helps them feel better, which in turn makes me feel better —which is why I never stay there for long.
-I would guesstimate that I would have about two or three notably sad periods a year.
-I’m sad more often that that, but I’m talking about the times where I’m sad and I wish I wasn’t.
-They never even last a full day—usually about 4-5 hours, and they’re generally brought about by extreme conditions like extended periods of little sleep, poor diet and maybe pain.
+Of course, offering them that solace and relief just by being myself makes me feel better —which is why I never stay low for long.
+I would guesstimate that I would have about two or three really notably sad periods a year.
+I’m a little sad more often than that, but I’m talking about the times where I’m so sad that I wish I wasn’t sad at all.
+But even those periods never even last a full day.
+Usually, after about 4-5 hours they’re gone, and even then, they only start because they’re generally brought about by extreme conditions like extended periods of little sleep, poor diet and maybe pain.

-I was about to switch out when I realized that it was a rare occasion and that it could be quite useful for my writing —hence this.
-It’s not often I get to write to you when I’m feeling low so this is a great opportunity.
-The only trick is, that realization makes me grateful, and that’s already starting to take me out of this state of mind, so I’d better be quick.
+I was about to switch out those sad thoughts when I realized that it was a rare occasion, and that it could be quite useful for my writing —hence this post.
+It’s not often I get to write to you when I’m feeling low so the sadness represented an opportunity.
+The only trick was, that realization made me grateful, and that’s already started to take me out of this state of mind –so I’d better be quick.

 Just do what I’m doing.
 It might feel easier to me because I’ve been doing it so long, but you’re entirely capable of this.
 Spend less time allowing your mind to discuss you and more time focusing on the good fortune that others around you are experiencing.
 Trust me, there’s plenty of good things going on in this world.
-If you’re focused on those you will feel incredible.
+If you’re focused on those realities, you will feel incredible.

 Love you guys.
 Take care.
 And thanks. 😉